miragejs/site/copy/final.md

 Some screens flash with missing data, others are broken entirely, and worst of all, you have no idea how much of your code needs to be rewritten.

-## The network is a huge part of your code
+How did this happen?

+## You ignored the network for too long

-The thing is, the network is a huge part of your application.
-You can't just put it off until the end - its fundamental complexity that needs to be dealt with from the start.
+Here's the thing: the network is a **huge** part of your application.
+You can't just put it off until the end of your project – it's fundamental complexity that needs to be dealt with from the start.

-But your development environment poked too many holes in reality.

-Think about everything that goes into dealing with the network: loading states, error states, what happens if a user leaves a page in the middle of a data request, and _so_ much more.
-All this stuff fell on your plate after you wrote your app.
+Think about everything that goes into dealing with the network: loading and error states, fetching partial data and caching... not to mention how asynchronous APIs like network requests make your user flows way more complex.
+For example, what happens if a user transitions to a new a page in the middle of a data request?

+All this stuff fell on your plate after you had already written a ton of code.
+But your local mock data setup poked too many holes in reality.

-And because of that, the code you wrote wasn't ready for production.
+Because of that, the code you wrote wasn't ready for production.

 ## What if there was a better way?

-What if you could use mock data, but access that mock data over the network, the same way your app will access data in production?
-That way you would see http codes, headers, responses, etc.
+What if you could still mock your own data, but ensure that your app would always access that mock data over the network, the same way it would access real server data in production?

+That way, all of the networking issues from above - loading and error states, data caching, complex async user flows - would be front-and-center starting with your first line of code.

 With Mirage.js, you can.